Frequently Asked Questions

 What is the Colorado Health Service Corps?

 The Colorado Health Service Corps (CHSC) is a public-private partnership funded by federal, state, and philanthropic sources.
-The goal of the CHSC is to improve equitable access to health care across Colorado by incentivizing community-driven clinicians to practice in areas with a shortage of doctors, nurses, dentists, behavioral health, and other health care professionals by repaying their educational loans.
-The CHSC uses clinician loan repayment to encourage clinical practice that benefits both employers and health care professionals while expanding care options for patients and communities that deserve easy and equitable health care access, no matter their location, language, or insurance status.
+The goal of the CHSC is to improve equitable access to health care across Colorado by incentivizing clinicians who are committed to practice in areas with a shortage of physicians, nurses, dentists, behavioral health, and other health care professionals by reducing their educational loan debt.
+The CHSC uses loan repayment to encourage clinical practice benefitting health care professionals and employers while expanding care options for patients regardless of their Colorado location or insurance status.

 CHSC clinicians serve low-income, publicly insured, uninsured, underinsured, and geographically isolated Coloradans.
-Clinicians participating in the CHSC increase the care capacity of Colorado’s clinical safety net and improve the health of Colorado communities by alleviating health disparities resulting from poor access to primary, oral, and behavioral health services.
+Clinicians participating in the CHSC increase the care capacity of Colorado’s clinical safety net and improve the health of all Coloradans by emphasizing communities with the highest needs as revealed in the data.

 Am I eligible to apply for the CHSC loan repayment program?

-To be eligible for CHSC loan repayment, applicants must be employed at a CHSC-certified site by the first day of the current application cycle (March 1 or September 1), holding an active and unencumbered professional license, and practicing in an eligible profession.
+To be eligible for CHSC loan repayment, applicants must be employed at a CHSC-certified site on an eligible work schedule, by the first day of the current application cycle, March 1st or September 1st, hold an active and unencumbered professional license, and practice in an eligible profession.
 Eligible professions include:

 Is the clinical practice site where I work eligible for the CHSC loan repayment program?

-A list of CHSC-certified sites can be accessed on our the Colorado Department of Public Health and Environment's (CDPHE) website.
+A list of CHSC-approved sites can be accessed on the Colorado Department of Public Health and Environment's (CDPHE) website.
 To be eligible for the program, a site must:

-• Be located in a federally designated Health Professional Shortage Area (HPSA) or a Colorado substance use disorder HPSA.
+Be located in a federally designated Health Professional Shortage Area (HPSA) or a Colorado state HPSA.

-• Provide comprehensive primary medical, oral health, behavioral health, or substance use disorder treatment services to all community members in the HPSA.
+Provide comprehensive, continuous, full-scope, primary medical, oral health, behavioral health, or substance use disorder treatment services to all community members in the HPSA.

-• For practices that provide substance use disorder services, sites are eligible to participate if they do not accept Medicaid or Medicare so long as a meaningful sliding fee scale for low-income patients is available to clients.
+For practices that provide substance use disorder services, sites are eligible to participate if they do not accept Medicaid or Medicare so long as a meaningful sliding fee scale for low-income patients is available to clients regardless of insurance status.

-• If a site does not see patients over 65, the Medicare requirement will be waived; if a site does not see children, the CHP+ requirement will be waived.
+If a site does not see any patients over 65, the Medicare requirement may be waived, if a site does not see any children or pregnant women, the CHP+ requirement will be waived.

 Learn more about CHSC-eligible site types by visiting the CDPHE website.